 Start and End Your Day With a Planning Period

 I like to do mine at the end of the day and then revisit it at the beginning of the day.
-This planning period allows me to process what tasks need to be done next and I can also prep my desk for the next day as recommended above.
-When I come in I review my plan one more time to ensure nothing has changed.
-This allows my productivity to kick in faster because I know exactly where to begin on the following day.
+This planning period allows me to process what tasks need to be done next.
+I can also prep my desk for the next day as recommended above.
+When I come in, I review my plan one more time to ensure nothing has changed.
+This allows me to be more organized and productive because I know exactly where to begin on the following day.

 Treat Important Tasks Like Important Meetings

 Block these tasks off in your calendar like you would a meeting and prep for it in the same way.
 This encourages you to use this designated time to focus on that task.
 You will be amazed at how an hour of focused time can make a difference in how efficiently you are able to complete a task.
 Make sure to give it the same importance as you would with a Client meeting.
 Don’t push it or cut it short unless absolutely necessary – would you do that to a Client?